In the Kitch

 Colored Christmas sprinkle mixtures in small bowls.

-Step 2: Add red food coloring to one bowl and combine until desired color is reached.
+Step 2.
+Add Food Coloring.
+Add red food coloring to one bowl.
 Repeat with the green food coloring in the second bowl and leave the 3rd bowl as is.
-The mixture will be thick but you will able to pipe it.

 Red, green and white Christmas candy sprinkle mixtures in piping bags.